Glastonbury fans confused as BBC iPlayer omits Olivia Rodrigo’s Roe v Wade moment

 “We hate you guys!” said Rodrigo, before the pair launched into the expletive-filled track.

-While the performance did not feature in the BBC’s highlight coverage, which was added to iPlayer, the broadcaster did upload the video to YouTube.
+While the performance was edited out of the the BBC’s highlight coverage on iPlayer, the broadcaster did upload the video to YouTube.

-It is assumed that the track was omitted from the highlights video due to pre-watershed guidelines regarding swearing.
+In a statement provided to The Independent, a BBC spokesperson said: “The decision to edit this section of the performance was made solely because of the strong language used throughout.

 Previous instances of artists criticising the Roe v Wade ruling have made it into the BBC’s TV broadcasts and iPlayer highlight videos.